Behavioral/Social Science (809)

 809-196 - Introduction to Sociology

 Introduces students to the basic concepts of sociology: culture, socialization, social stratification, multiculturalism, and the five institutions including family, government, economics, religion and education.
 Students examine sociological topics including demography, deviance, technology, environment, social issues, social change, social organization and workplace issues.
-(Prerequisite: Test score required to register) Credit for Prior Learning Available
+Credit for Prior Learning Available

 3 Credit hours